 The most useful part (and the only maintained part) of the book is the resupply information located in the index.
-It simply consolidates information that you can easily pull from Halfmile's (free) maps (which I personally suggest) or Craig's PCT Planner.
+It simply consolidates information that you can easily pull from Google Maps or Guthook.
 Should you need additional information you can easily find it online, by asking another hiker, or by calling a place directly to ask about shipping there (using a phone to call somewhere, frightening, I know).

 Also, in case you were wondering, the “Pacific Crest Trail Laminated Resupply List” (available at an additional cost to the book) is also a waste of your money.